mihneadb/node-directory-tree/README.md

 `normalizePath` : `Boolean` - If true, windows style paths will be normalized to unix style pathes (/ instead of \\).

+`depth` : `Number` - If set, will only render to max depth (e.g: depth 0 is current folder only, depth 1 is current + children folders, ...).

 ## Result

 Given a directory structured like this: